top of page

 His work has been published in The New York Times, East Hampton Star, Red Branch, Catapult, The Southampton Review, Clarion, Slice, Denimskin, Fiction Writers Review, among others, and received The John Steinbeck Award for Poetry.
 His second book of poetry, Light on the Concrete, was published in 2011 by The North Sea Press.
 The Literate Man Review said "Light on the Concrete has received accolades for its treatment of every day subjects, which Hunt's precise and beautiful language infuses with feeling that we all recognize and share."

 In 2016, Thane & Prose published IOWA, the first in a five-book series that traces the poet’s progress through places of inspiration in an epic fashion.
 N. Thane Boulton said “It is my sure view that Mr. Hunt's body of work will elevate the form of poetry—while ushering in an American voice as vivid, vast and confident as America itself.”
-The next volume is HAMPTONS (2019).
-Further collections are NEW YORK, PARIS and ROME.
+The following volumes are HAMPTONS (2019), NEW YORK (2022), PARIS and ROME.